yung-wolf/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.
 9-divide_and_rule

+# Write a script that displays the result of BREATH to the power LOVE
+10-love_exponent_breath
 ```